GH firm Renmo pays 2-year rent advance for 400 tenants to be paid back monthly

 Renmo: Ghanaian Company Pays Full 2-Year Advance Rents For 400 Tenants To Be Paid Back Monthly

-- An innovative Ghanaian man called Patrick Pierson-Prah has come up with a groundbreaking innovation
+- An innovative Ghanaian team led by a gentleman called Patrick Pierson-Prah has come up with a groundbreaking innovation

-- Patrick founded the company called Renmo to help both landlords and tenants in Ghana to settle their major 2-year advance rent problem
+- Patrick and his group founded the company called Renmo to help both landlords and tenants in Ghana to settle their major 2-year advance rent problem

 - In the past year, about 400 Ghanaians have benefited from the innovation by getting their rents paid by Renmo and paying pack monthly